nkoehring/vue-storefront/packages/core/docs/.vuepress/plugins/announcements/README.md

     activeTill: 2022-02-28
 ```

-This example shows a notification titled "Important bold title text" from 15th till 25th of February and a second notification from 18th till 28th of February.
+This example shows an announcement titled "Important bold title text" from 15th till 25th of February and a second notification from 18th till 28th of February titled "Did you know?".
+The action in the first will be a `<router-link>` "Go home".

 The `activeFrom` and `activeTill` parameter can be any string that Date.parse can handle.
 ISO date strings is recommended for compatibility.